All Collections

 Updated over a week ago

-While there is a broad variety of available templates, which include control panels, you might prefer using SSH for your VPS management - or wish to install a custom panel.
+While there is a wide variety of available templates, which include control panels, you might prefer using SSH for your VPS management - or wish to install a custom panel.

 If you want to connect to your account via SSH, all you need to do is: